 Nashville’s nickname is the Music City, as it’s home to the Grand Ole Opry, Warner Bros.
 Records, Gibson Guitars, and many more.
 They even call the commuter rail system the Music City Star--though most Nashville residents prefer to drive.
 And that means they need affordable car insurance rates.

 How much is car insurance in Nashville, TN?
 Average car insurance rates in Nashville are higher than the national average thanks to urban living conditions that include high crime, traffic congestion, and poorly maintained city streets.
-On average, the cost of auto insurance in Tennessee is $724.81 a year.
-The national average is $866.31.
+The average cost of auto insurance in Tennessee is $737.59 per year.
+The national average price is $889.01.

 Prices may vary depending on your driving record and the number of claims filed in your zip code.